Passengers by The 'Lancashire

 329 Government assisted immigrants.

 Three male passengers wrote diaries during this 1863 Lancashire Witch voyage to Lyttelton.
-The Price and Carr diaries can only be read at the Canterbury Museum Library, and may not be photocopied due to there age so keen genealogy buffs made hand handwritten notes and have kindly forward the material and now the transcriptions are online.
+The Price and Carr diaries can only be read at the Canterbury Museum Library, and may not be photocopied due to their age so keen genealogy buffs made hand handwritten notes and have kindly forward the material and now the transcriptions are online.
 Each will open in separate windows so you can compare events.
 The original Carr diary is at the Alexander Turnbull Library in Wellington.

 Arthur PRICE Steerage - family section